Xavier vs. Kennesaw State Predictions & Picks - NCAA Tournament First Round

 Under (154.5)

-Xavier has compiled a 16-14-0 record against the spread this season, while Kennesaw State is 19-9-0.
+Xavier has gone 16-14-0 against the spread, while Kennesaw State's ATS record this season is 19-9-0.
 The Musketeers are 19-11-0 and the Owls are 17-11-0 in terms of going over the point total.
-The teams score 156.7 points per game, 2.2 more points than this matchup's total.
-Xavier has a 5-5 record against the spread while going 6-4 overall in the past 10 games.
-Kennesaw State has gone 5-5 against the spread and 8-2 overall in its last 10 contests.
+The two teams score 156.7 points per game, 2.2 more points than this matchup's total.
+Xavier is 5-5 against the spread and 6-4 overall in its past 10 games, while Kennesaw State has gone 5-5 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.